 BOP confirms the presence of inflammation, while PPD determines the extent of destruction.
 Both are measured using a special instrument called periodontal probe, which has millimeter calibrations.

 To measure PPD, your dentist will insert the probe into the groove between the gum tissue and the tooth.
 Normal PPD is 1-3mm, while more than 5mm is indicative of periodontitis.

 If periodontitis is suspected, your dentist will also assess the mobility of the involved teeth.

 Mobility is usually a sign of bone loss.
 It is evaluated by pushing the tooth between two fingers or instrument handles and observing any movement.

 This movement may be slight or severe (almost as though the tooth will pop out of its socket) depending on the amount and extent of bone loss.

-Periodontal disease that has been left untreated for a very long time results to bone loss, which your dentist can detect by taking dental x-rays.
+Periodontal Gum Disease that has been left untreated for a very long time results to bone loss, which your dentist can detect by taking dental x-rays.